 A local data store that contains the last

 k blocks of the network.
-It is a rose tree-type data structure as each "node" of the tree may have multiple children, i.e., forks.
-Each node in the tree is referred to as a breadcrumb.
+With a rose tree-type data structure, each node of the tree is a breadcrumb and can have multiple children (forks).

-A transaction issued by a user - either a payment or a delegation change
+A transaction that is issued by a user, like a payment or a delegation change.

-The function which verifies a zero-knowledge proof using the verification key.
+The function that verifies a zero knowledge proof using the verification key.

-The verifiable random function (VRF) is used to select a block producer for a slot.
-It takes as input a random seed, derived from the previous epoch's VRF outputs, in addition to a public key and the current staking ledger and is deterministic, i.e., it will always return the same output regardless of how often it is run.
+A function that generates an output that can be cryptographically verified as random.
+Mina uses VRF to select a block producer for a slot, taking as input a random seed that is derived from the previous epoch's VRF outputs, a public key, and the current staking ledger.
+VRF is deterministic, so the same output is returned regardless of how often it is run.

-A proof by which one party (a prover) can prove to another party (verifiers) that they have knowledge of something - without giving away that specific knowledge.
-Mina uses zero-knowledge proofs, and specifically, zk-SNARKs, to generate a proof attesting to the blockchain's validity and allowing any node on the network to verify this quickly.
+A proof by which one party (a prover) can prove to another party (a verifier) that they have knowledge of something, without giving away that specific knowledge.
+Mina uses zero knowledge proofs, specifically zk-SNARKs, to generate a proof attesting to the blockchain's validity and allows any node on the network to verify the validity.

-A type of zero-knowledge proof - the acronym stands for "zero-knowledge succinct non-interactive argument of knowledge".
-The specific properties of interest in Mina's implementation of SNARKs are succinctness and non-interactivity, which allow for any node to quickly verify the state of the network.
+A type of zero-knowledge proof. zk-SNARK is the acronym for zero knowledge succinct non-interactive argument of knowledge.
+Specific properties of interest in Mina's implementation of SNARKs are succinctness and non-interactivity that allow for any node to quickly verify the state of the network.